MatthewSantoso/DM-and-CM-Calculator/README.md

 	- pressing 'a': prints the area of the membrane in square-micrometers to the MATLAB command line
 	- pressing 's': shows the skeletonized version of the FATM and FMTM.
 - Added OCR capability for manual resolution's length of the line numbers.
+- Added new panel for skeletonizing capability:
+	- Can change thickness of wires (kind of janky right now. need to work on it).
+	- CANNOT DO PORE DISTRIBUTIONS

 # Descriptions: